-PAYING THEMSELY THE LEVEL IN THE PAYING THEMSELY THE PAYING THE PA may have done or deft in the locality people, members of Congress in the ball moments of the session, were not unmindful of themselves.
-For fear, perhaps, that they might not receive from constituents the reward of "good and faithful servants," they resolved to reward themselves.
-It wast be confessed that they have done so handsome-They have voted the increase of certainly be conseded to be "above suspicion," the House amended the legislative, executive and judicial appropriation bill, as it came back from the Senate, so as to give the President \$50,000, Vice-President and Speaker \$10,000, Judges of the Supreme Court \$10,000, Senators and Representatives, \$6,500.
-In this shape, the bill went to a confer-In this shape, the bill went to a conference committee of the two Houses, and was reported back, making the salary of Senators and Representatives \$7,500, instead of \$6,500.
-In this form it wife and children do all the intellectual passed, with a provise that, as to the and mechanical work.
-The print-shop salaries of Congressmen, it should take is a cozy little structure of one room, effect from March 4: 1871; Thus Con- and answers for a dwelling as well.
-In gress have voted themselves an addition of \$5,000 back pay for the last two years.
-The point of order that members could not vote upon a bill in which they were personally interested was simply laughed down, and by the votes of men whose terms expired on the 4th of March, 1873, and who scrupled not to make this last "raid upon the Treasury," the bill was passed.
-All of the Maryland delegation who were present voted against the increase.
-While the vote was being put, the Speaker (Mr. Biaine) had the tuct, upon his own motion, to amend the bill so as to make the increase of the Speaker's salary to begin "hereafter," instead of from March 4, 1871, thereby taking himself out of the "ring."
+mindful of themselves.
+For fear, perhaps, that they might not receive from their constituents the reward of "good and faithful servants," they resolved to reward themselves.
+It must be confessed that they have done so handsomearound her, attempting to quench the dy.
+They have voted the increase of flames, which was not accomplished until every particle of clothing, except a until every particle of clothing, except a small handful about her waist, had been Butler, whose motive in the matter may their own salaries with no niggera hand.
+Under the disinterested lend of General certainly be conceded to be "above sus picion," the House amended the legislative, executive and judicial appropria-tion bill, as it came back from the Senate, so as to give the President \$50,000.
+Vice-President and Speaker \$10,000, Judges of the Supreme Court \$10,000, Senators and Representatives, \$6,500.
+In this shape, the bill went to a conference committee of the two Houses, and was reported back, making the salary of Senators and Representatives \$7,500, instead of \$6,500.
+In this form it gress have voted themselves an addition of \$5,000 back pay for the last two years.
+The point of order that members could not vote upon a bill in which they were personally interested was simply laughed down, and by the votes of men whose terms expired on the 4th of March, 1873, and who scrupled not to make this last 'raid upon the Treasury," the bill was passed.
+All of the Maryland delegation who were present voted against the iucrease.
+While the vote was being put, the Speaker (Mr. Biaine) had the tuet, upon his own motion, to smend the bill so as to make the increase of the Speaker's salary to begin "hereafter," instead of from March 4, 1871, thereby taking himself out of the "ring."

-[Ballimore Sun.
-CHARLESTON ITEMS -Mr. I. S. K. Bennett, Jr., head book-keeper and confidential clerk of Messrs.
-Edwin Bates & Co., died at 8 o'clock on Wednesday morning, of heart disease, aged thirty-
+CHARLESTON ITEMS -Mr. I. S. K Bennett, Jr., head book-keeper and cou fidential clerk of Messrs.
+Edwin Bates & Co., died at 8 o'clock on Wednesday morning, of heart disease, aged thirty all saved.
+The building was insured.
+Mr. H. L. Beckman, an ex-assistant engineer of the Pioneer Steam Fire Engine Company, of this city, died in Sa vannah, Ga., on Tuesday last, the 4th